pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/browsing.rst.txt

 This is the legacy scheme and it will automatically be used when accessing content rooted under :term:`CIDv0` objects.

+This scheme uses the *go-ipfs* HTTP gateway.
+You should use this scheme for example when accessing websites that use the *Fetch API*.

 Since version *0.4.12*, automatic :term:`CID upgrade` is enabled as much as possible, meaning that the *ipfs://* URL scheme will